handsontable/handsontable/docs/README-DEPLOYMENT.md

-# Docs deployment guidelines
+# Documentation deployment guidelines

-This page covers guidelines for deploying the [Handsontable docs](https://handsontable.com/docs).
+This page covers guidelines for deploying the [Handsontable documentation](https://handsontable.com/docs).

-## About docs deployment
+## About documentation deployment

-A [`<semver.version>` directory](./README.md#handsontable-docs-directory-structure) with the largest version number gets automatically tagged as the docs' `:latest` version.
+A [`<semver.version>` directory](./README.md#handsontable-docs-directory-structure) with the largest version number gets automatically tagged as the documentation' `:latest` version.

 Our server configuration watches for images tagged as [`:latest`](./README-EDITING.md#editing-the-latest-docs-version), and automatically refreshes after detecting a newer version.

-## Docs deployment
+## Documentation deployment

-To deploy the docs from the console:
+To deploy the documentation using the command line:

 1. When deploying for the first time, log in to the GitHub Container Registry (ghcr.io):
     ```bash